-Worship, 11:00 am.
-Join us in person, by Zoom (link below) or on Facebook Live at Grace Presbyterian Church, Midland, Texas. (worship bulletin attached)
+Worship, 11:00 am, with music by Harper Estes, in person, by Zoom (link below) or on Facebook Live at Grace Presbyterian Church, Midland, Texas.
+(Worship bulletin attached)

-Join at 9:30 am for Adult Sunday School; Join a few minutes before 11:00 am for Worship.
+Join at 9:30 for Sunday School; join a few minutes before 11 for worship.

 Meeting ID: 837 0586 4521